Things to See and Do

 Nearest Shop is Harris Community Co-op at Leverburgh, about 7 miles or 20 minutes from Mil Bothy.
 It is very well stocked, with fresh supplies daily.
 All the groceries you need: fresh bread and vegetables, fresh meat, Hebridean foods, and licensed to sell wines, beers and spirits.
 Also household goods, newspapers, gifts, stamps and fuel.

-The Anchorage Restaurant and Bar at Leverburgh and The Temple Café (open on Sundays) at Northton are highly recommended by our visitors.
+The Temple Café (open on Sundays) at Northton is highly recommended by our visitors.
 There is award-winning fine dining at Scarista House, and wonderful coffee and cakes at Skoon Art Café in the Bays of Harris.
 Pairc an t-Srath Guest House at Borve, is open to non-residents for evening meals, though booking is essential.
 A wide range of prepared locally-sourced take away food is available from Croft 36 in Northton.

 On the coastal road to Rodel is Sam's Seafood Shack, for takeaway seafood.